 Patient-Derived Xenograft (PDX) model process showing tumor implantation in mice to preserve human cancer traits for research

 PDX models maintain the tumor heterogeneity seen in patients, which is critical for studying the complexities of cancer, including rare subpopulations of cells that might drive resistance to therapy.
+For most PDX in our collection, clinical history data is accessible, including prior treatment lines.
+This allows study designs to mirror real patient populations.
+For instance, selecting tumours from patients who relapsed after first-line therapy to test a second-line candidate.

-• Evaluation of novel therapies:
+• Evaluation of novel and combination therapies

 To learn more about our PDX offerings or to discuss your specific research needs, please contact us.